idris-lang/Idris-dev/docs/tutorial/interp.rst

 Aside: ``cast``
 ---------------

-The prelude defines a type class ``Cast`` which allows conversion between types:
+The prelude defines an interface ``Cast`` which allows conversion between types:

 .. code-block:: idris

-    class Cast from to where
+    interface Cast from to where
         cast : from -> to

-It is a *multi-parameter* type class, defining the source type and object type of the cast.
+It is a *multi-parameter* interface, defining the source type and object type of the cast.
 It must be possible for the type checker to infer *both* parameters at the point where the cast is applied.
 There are casts defined between all of the primitive types, as far as they